 When a denial of certification is issued, the petition should be filed immediately.
 Although to be considered timely, a petition may be submitted within two months of the denial, if the international application is not certified within two months of the original date of receipt of the application in the USPTO, the date of international registration will be affected.
 Article 3(4); Common Reg.
 15. The international registration date may also affect any claim of priority made in the international application.

 If an applicant believes that a refusal to certify an international application was erroneous, the applicant may file a petition to the Director to review the refusal.
-The petition should refer to the USPTO Reference number, and include the petition fee required by 37 C.F.R. §2.6, currently $100.
+The petition should refer to the USPTO Reference number, and include the petition fee required by 37 C.F.R. §2.6.

 If the denial of certification was due to USPTO error, the USPTO will grant the petition and refund the petition fee.
 In all other cases, whether the petition is granted or denied, the petition fee is not refundable, unless the petition is withdrawn before a decision issues.

-When a petition is granted, the previously paid USPTO certification fees need not be resubmitted.
-If the petition is denied, the applicant may submit a new international application and must submit USPTO certification fees as required by 37 C.F.R. §7.6(a).
+If the petition is denied, you may submit a new international application with the USPTO certification fees required by 37 C.F.R. §7.6(a).

-You may file a Petition to the Director to Review Denial of Certification of an International Application online through the Trademark Electronic Application System (TEAS).
+File a Petition to the Director to Review Denial of Certification of an International Application online through the Trademark Electronic Application System (TEAS).
 The form provides instructions to include a statement of the relevant facts with a supporting declaration embedded within the form and attach any relevant evidence as a .jpg or .pdf image file.
-Please visit the TEAS Petition Forms page and see form number 14 for further information.
+See the TEAS Petition forms page and form number 14 for further information.

 If the reason for denial of certification of the international application is due to a mistake in the application as submitted to the USPTO, the application data cannot be altered or amended after submission.
 In order to forward the correct data as part of the international application, the applicant may need to complete a substitute version of the MM2 form, available on the WIPO website.
 A completed MM2 with the correct data may be attached to a petition submitted via TEAS as a .jpg or .pdf image.
 If the petition is granted, the substitute form will be certified and forwarded to WIPO for review by the IB.